ADORSYS-GIS/netbird/monitor-netbird/kubernetes/README.md

 For detailed deployment instructions, including prerequisites, installation steps, and service access, please refer to the main documentation: [`docs/Monitoring-NetBird-Observability-Kubernetes.md`](docs/Monitoring-NetBird-Observability-Kubernetes.md).

-## External Agents and Targets

-The `agents/` directory contains guidance and examples for running external monitoring agents on hosts that are reachable from the Kubernetes monitoring stack.
-These agents collect metrics and logs from various sources and push them to the deployed Prometheus and Loki instances.

-Refer to [`agents/README.md`](monitor-netbird/kubernetes/agents/README.md) for details on configuring and deploying:

--   Node Exporter for host metrics
--   Docker daemon metrics
--   Grafana Alloy for system and container logs
--   NetBird events exporter to push management events to Loki

 ## Uninstall